-Throughout the Bon Secours Richmond Health System, it’s our policy to care for patients regardless of race, gender, gender identity, ethnicity, religious beliefs, age, sexual orientation or the ability to pay.
+Throughout Bon Secours, it’s our policy to care for patients regardless of race, gender, gender identity, ethnicity, religious beliefs, age, sexual orientation or the ability to pay.
 We believe in acknowledging each patient’s rights, clarifying patient responsibilities and creating a community of care among our professional health care staff.
 We consider our patients to be partners in their health care.

 Patients at a Bon Secours facility have the right to:

 - Receive care in a safe setting that is appropriate to their needs.

 - Receive care that is both respectful of their personal beliefs and consistent with the mission and values of the Bon Secours.

 - Have their pain assessed and treated in a manner respectful of their individual needs and wishes.

 - Know the identity and professional status of the individuals directly responsible for their care.

 - Receive clear and easy-to-understand information about diagnoses, treatment plans, prognoses and participation in investigational studies/clinical trials prior to any procedure or treatment.

 - Be informed of the medical consequences related to their decisions this includes the right to refuse or withdraw from life-sustaining treatments.